smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Any, All, and Some.md

 ### Example 2: Use Cases for = ALL and <> ANY

-Here is another (more elaborate) example using the = ALL operator.
+Here is another (more elaborate) example using the = ALL operator with a correlated subquery.
 Feel free to modify the data and the requirements to experiment with different ways to produce the expected output.

 Given the following tables: Sales Representatives and Top Selling Products by Quarter; calculate the following commissions for the year.